How to Add Light Flare & Light Rays in Photoshop

 Adding Light Rays

-To add light rays to your image make sure you first have an image that will properly support light coming through.
+For adding light rays to your image, make sure you first have an image that will properly support light coming through.
 You want to have an image that is either lit from the back or from the side.
 If all of the lighting is on the same side of the subject as the camera, a lighting effects will not work.

 In this case we do have a lot of light coming in above the model, so it will work to add light rays.
 First we have to accent the light a bit more and make the light area even lighter.
 To do this we use channels to select the highlights and make that selection brighter with curves.